 Revised 501.403(a)

-Provided guidance to allow HCAs to designate approval authority for individual deviations to the FAR to a level no lower than the Contracting Executive
+Provided guidance to allow HCAs to designate approval authority for individual deviations to the FAR to a level no lower than the Contracting Executive.

 Removed the second sentence in section (a) to allow the authority to be designated.